Taha2053/Application-de-Gestion-des-PFEs/README.md

 ## Usage
 - Launch the application and log in with your credentials.
 - Navigate through the dashboard to manage projects and users.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any inquiries, please contact [Your Name](mailto:your.email@example.com).